Thrum CLI Reference

 thrum session set-task

 Set the current task identifier for the session (e.g., a beads issue ID).
-Appears in thrum agent list --context and thrum agent context.
+Appears in thrum agent list --context.
 Pass an empty string to clear.

 thrum session set-task TASK